-The University offers a bachelor of science (B.S.) in adult and career education.
+The University offers a bachelor of science (B.S.) in adult career education (ACE).

 Core coursework focuses on skills that are in high demand by today's employers—skills such as

 creative problem solving, critical thinking, team building, communication technology, and work-life

 integration.
 Beyond the core classes, students work with an advisor to customize a specialization to meet

 their career and personal goals.

 ACE provides a flexible, convenient, and individualized approach to education for adult students who have earned approximately 60 college credits.
 The on-line core program is delivered in accelerated eight-week courses.
 Advisors help students identify prior learning experiences that may qualify for college credit, including military training, non-collegiate sponsored training, proficiency exams and work experiences.
 Resources and support for on-line learning are built into the program.